murtaza-ds/n8n-ai-customer-review-analyzer/README.md

 ## 📌 Overview

-The AI Customer Review Analyzer is an n8n workflow that automatically processes customer reviews using Artificial Intelligence.
-It analyzes customer feedback, determines the sentiment, stores the results in Google Sheets, and sends Telegram notifications based on the review outcome.
+The AI Customer Review Analyzer is an AI-powered automation workflow built with **n8n**.
+It automatically analyzes customer reviews, determines customer sentiment, assigns a review score and priority, stores the results in Google Sheets, and notifies the team through Telegram when important reviews require attention.

+This workflow helps businesses process customer feedback automatically instead of manually reading every review.

 ---

 ## 🚀 Features

 * Analyze customer reviews using AI
-* Detect customer sentiment
+* Detect customer sentiment and emotion
+* Generate an AI review score
-* Classify reviews automatically
+* Classify review priority
-* Store results in Google Sheets
+* Store analyzed results in Google Sheets
-* Send Telegram notifications
+* Send Telegram notifications for important reviews
 * Automate customer feedback processing

 ---